Sudan: RSF Lt Gen ‘had hand in Musa Hilal release’

 Musa Hilal was pardoned by the Transitional Sovereignty Council last week.

-Hilal and Dagalo both belong to the Rizeigat tribe.
+He and the Dagalo family both belong to the Rizeigat tribe.

 With full government backing, his militiamen, popularly called janjaweed, targeted villages of African Darfuris.
 They rarely came near forces of the armed rebel movements.

-In 2008, the militia leader was appointed as Presidential Assistant for Federal Affairs.
+The militia leader was appointed as presidential assistant for Federal Affairs, and moved to Khartoum in 2008.
 In January 2014 however, he defected from the ruling National Congress Party (NCP), returned to Darfur and established the RAC.
 His lawyers argue that resisting the Al Bashir regime can not constitute a crime.

 Yesterday, Hilal called for “an end of injustice, hatred and enmity which spoil the country”.
 He affirmed “the satisfaction of all parties” with regard to the handling of his case, called for unity, and stated that “everyone must look at issues with reason rather than emotions”.